zjfong/building-js-iterators-lab/README.md

 * Create a function `myEvery` which implements `Array.prototype.every`

-## Getting started

-1. Fork & clone this repo.
-2. Start at `myEach.js`.
-    - There is already some starter code in there - make sure to write all your code inside the function.
-3. Use the included test suite to help you test your solutions (See the section on Tests below).

-# Checking your Solutions
+# Check Your Solution
-## Checking Your Code Using Driver Code
+## Checking Your Code: Using Driver Code

 You should not be calling your functions directly.
 For example, you should not call `myMap` inside `myMap.js`.